ImperialCollegeLondon/rcds_intro_cpp/Chapter4/README.md

 - 20 °C -> 68.0 °F
 - 20 °C -> 293.15 K

-## Esercizio 2 - Second order equations
+## Exercise 6 - Second order equations

 Write a program in C++ that solves a second order equation `a x^2 + b x + c = 0` for all discriminants (>, < e = 0) and where the variables `a`, `b` e `c` come assigned with `cin`.